s0936929599/Tensorflow-gpu-install-ubuntu-18.04/README.md

 ```

-### Optinal: If encounter cuDNN error add these in front of your code
+### Optional: If encounter cuDNN error add these in front of your code

 ```
 import tensorflow as tf